Broadband and Internet outages

 What is a broadband outage?

-A broadband outage happens when your internet service provider (ISP) has a problem delivering the service to your home.
-It’s an infrastructure problem with a number of possible causes.
-It might affect a street, part of a city or even just one person’s home.
+A broadband outage happens when your provider has a problem delivering the service to your home.

-It only counts as a broadband outage if the problem is with your ISP delivering the service - in other words, if the problem happens outside your home.
-But it’s not always easy to tell the difference between a broadband outage and the many other issues that can mess up your internet connection, so people often use the term inaccurately.
+It only counts as a broadband outage if the problem is with your ISP delivering the service.
+But it’s not always easy to tell the difference between a broadband outage and the many other issues that can mess up your internet connection.

-Almost all the infrastructure that supplies broadband to UK homes is maintained by BT Openreach.
-They’re the ones who manage the underground cables, overhead wires and roadside cabins1.
-(There are a few exceptions, such as Virgin’s cable broadband network and Hull’s KCOM.)
-But it’s your broadband provider who has responsibility for delivering the service to you.
-So in the event of an outage, it’s your provider you should contact.
+Most of the infrastructure that supplies broadband to UK homes is maintained by BT Openreach.
+It manages the underground cables, overhead wires and roadside cabinets.
+There are a few exceptions, such as Virgin’s cable broadband network and Hull’s KCOM.
+It’s your broadband provider who has responsibility for delivering the service to you, though.
+So in the event of an outage, you should contact your provider.

 What can cause outages?

-There are lots of possible reasons why your ISP might experience an outage.
+There are lots of possible reasons why your broadband provider might experience an outage:

-- Infrastructure damage - think a spade slicing through a network cable
+- Infrastructure damage - For example, a roadworker’s spade slicing through a network cable

-- Ageing equipment - things coming to the end of their natural life and needing to be replaced
+- Ageing equipment - Routers and other hardware coming to the end of their natural life and needing to be replaced

-- Network congestion - if the broadband in your area is delivered through the older-style telephone wires, then your connection can be affected by the number of local people trying to use it at the same time
+- Network congestion - If the broadband in your area is delivered through the older-style telephone wires, your connection can be affected by the number of local people trying to use it at the same time

 How long do internet outages last?

-Most outages are thankfully brief, but the amount of downtime depends on why the outage happened and how easy it is to fix.
+Most outages are brief.
+The amount of downtime depends on why the outage happened and how easy it is to fix.

-If you have cable broadband and the issue is a broken cable, Virgin Media says that these take on average 14 hours to fix2.
+If you have cable broadband and the issue is a broken cable, Virgin Media says that these take on average 14 hours to fix.

-If the issue is a power cut (which can happen after extreme weather events like Storm Darragh ) then your broadband provider will need to wait for the electricity to come back on before it can restore your service.
+If the issue is a power cut (which can happen after extreme weather events like Storm Amy) your broadband provider has to wait for the electricity to come back on before it can restore your service.

-Sometimes flooding or storms will damage network connections along with a host of other utilities.
-In these emergency situations, the authorities will focus on restoring water, power and heating and broadband will probably be last in the queue.
+Sometimes flooding or storms will damage network connections, along with a host of other utilities.
+In these emergency situations, the authorities will focus on restoring water, power and heating, so broadband will probably be last in the queue.

 Will I get compensation?